- VSAM structures

 If you define a storageclass called 'STRIPED', then to allocated a striped file, you either code STORCLAS(STRIPED) in your IDCAMS allocation, or pick a dataset pattern and put a clause in your STORCLAS ACS routine so datasets matching that pattern get the STRIPED storage class.
 To convert a file to striped, rename the old file and all its components, re-allocate the original file with a STRIPED storage class, then IDCAMS REPRO the data from the old file to the new one.

 Every stripe in a striped file can go to 255 extents with 123 extents on a single volume.
 The maximum number of stripes is 16, so the maximum number of extents is 4080.

 A stripe can go multi-volume, but the process is a bit complicated.

 The stripes on a file that is allocated with the Gspace method cannot go multi-volume as you cannot specify candidate volumes.
-If you code VOLUMES(* * * * * *) in your allocation you get 6 stripes
+If you code VOLUMES(* * * * ) in your allocation you get 4 stripes on one volume.

 The CA size calculation changes for striped files too as the CA size must be a multiple of the strip count.
 For example, the maximum CA size is 16 tracks as the CA can span onto each stripe.